actnwit/shaderity-graph/src/types/README.md

 <br>

-### VertexShaderGlobalData.constantValues
+### ShaderGlobalData.constantValues

-Constant values used in the vertex shader
+Constant values used in a shader

 - Type: `Object[0-*]` ([ShaderConstantValueObject](#shaderconstantvalueobject))